-Legacy PBBAs have up to 68% higher operational costs because greater complexity and management overhead leads to sprawl.
+Legacy PBBAs have up to 68% higher operational costs because sprawl leads to greater complexity and management overhead.

 Legacy PBBAs cost US$3.4 million more to protect Oracle Databases for a US$5 billion global corporation.

-Unlike legacy PBBAs, Oracle Zero Data Loss Recovery Appliance validates all backups with no overhead on database servers, eliminating faulty backups without slowing performance.
+Unlike legacy PBBAs, Oracle's Zero Data Loss Recovery Appliance validates all backups with no overhead on database servers, eliminating faulty backups without slowing performance.